-Afterward, continue your little tour with a walk of the historic town.
-It´s a self-guided tour around the city with Tafeln that tells you about the history.
+Afterward, continue your little tour with a walk through the historic town.
+It’s a self-guided tour around the city with Tafeln that tells you about the history.

 Beergarden “Galerie Burghof”

-Nearby, is a quite lovely beer garden, right at the Rhine!
-Here you can sit down, and drink a beer, have a snack, and just have a chat with your friends or family.
+Nearby is a pretty lovely beer garden, right at the Rhine!
+Here you can sit down, and drink a beer, have a snack, and have a chat with your friends or family.

 Ferry To Meerbusch And Camping Grounds

-A few meters farther, you´ll find the ferry that brings you to the other side of the river, where you find a huge camping space!
+A few meters farther, you’ll find the ferry that brings you to the other side of the river, where you find a vast camping space!

 Relax At City beach

-Back in the city, especially when you cycled your way back, you´ll pass one of the „Stadtstrände“ city beaches at Robert-Lehr-Ufer.
+Back in the city, mainly when you cycled your way around, you’ll pass one of the “Stadtstrände “city beaches at Robert-Lehr-Ufer.
 Take a break here, grab a sunchair, a snack, a drink, and relax the rest of the day while watching the boats on the river!
-It´s one more spot to enjoy the sunset, too!
+It’s one more spot to enjoy the sunset, too!

-A perfect ending of a fantastic weekend in Düsseldorf!
+A perfect ending to a fantastic weekend in Düsseldorf!

 Pin it for later!